rabbitmq/rabbitmq-website/site/tutorial-two-java.md

   </div>
 </div>

-In order to defeat that we may use `basicQos` method with the `prefetchCount` = `1` setting.
-That tells Rabbit not to give more than one message to a worker at a time.
+In order to defeat that we can use `basicQos` method with the `prefetchCount` = `1` setting.
+That tells RabbitMQ not to give more than one message to a worker at a time.
 Or, in other words, don't dispatch a new message to a worker until it has processed and acknowledged the previous one.